Bioenergy in Aotearoa

 Hui e!
 Taiki e!

 The means is my piece be widespread, and the reason I chose that is it talks about the sea being a green stone and a pathway for us to this day.
 I start my day every day with a walk along the water, and why I decided to join him in this venture is because we focused on really water security in New Zealand.
 And so, the end of the Karakia was saying, let us show respect for each other, bind us together.
 And I think that's important because really what we're here to discuss today is that we need to start to democratise climate action, and have everybody contributing; you know we, we don't need to hear sustainability or climate and our job title to take action to prevent climate change and the circular economy is a place where every job has climate as a part of the action within it.
 So we're here today because we want to discuss kind of the industrial side of that.
-Biogas can displace fossil fuels, heating, electricity generation.
+Biogas can displace fossil fuels, heating, and electricity generation.
 In addition, when it's cleaned of contaminants, it can be used for fuel for vehicles and otherwise replace natural gas, and digestate can replace fossil-based fertilisers.
 So I think we're also going to have a challenging conversation today.
 The reason for that is methane actually, as a warming effect, is often 3 to 4 times more potent than carbon dioxide over 100 years.
-Still, New Zealand has excluded biogenic methane from its emissions targets, and at the same time, but there is a significant opportunity because biodigesters are forecast to increase a significant size.
+Still, New Zealand has excluded biogenic methane from its emissions targets, and at the same time, there is a significant opportunity because biodigesters are forecast to increase a significant size.
 But that's enough for me today.
 I am so privileged, and I'm getting a few chills just talking about it because we have Dr Paul Bennett here.
 And this is quite a unique opportunity for us.

 Paul is the Chair of the International Energy Agency Bioenergy Group., The IEA is committed to shaping a secure and sustainable energy future.
 And they do that by tackling clean energy projects, collecting data and providing training around the world.
-Now this means fundamentally that Dr Paul is at the heart of the global energy dialogue of bioenergy.
+This means that Dr Paul is at the heart of the global energy dialogue of bioenergy.
 Hence, it's a unique opportunity; we have to speak with him today, which is why what we've done is try to put as much time into q&a.
 The back half of this talk today is designed to have an interactive approach for us to draw from his knowledge and experience over the last few years.
 Now, for his day job, Dr Paul is the portfolio leader of integrated bioenergy at sai on a research group that's a crown research agency specialising in science and technology development and forestry wood products and wood-derived materials.
 We're pleased that Paul has decided to give us his time today to spend time with the fellowship, and we'll make sure that it's easy for anybody in the fellowship to be able to connect with him after the call.
-And I've also had the pleasure of introducing my co-founder Alimentary Systems, Harmaan.
+And I've also had the pleasure of introducing my co-founder, Alimentary Systems, Harmaan.
 I guess this is the time where I say thank you to the fellowship itself; you know, I think, has played a big role in providing a landing space for the fellowship; it's, it's where we get the values from for the fellowship, and, you know, and the thanks to Michelle and everybody that's involved in setting these calls up because if without that I wouldn't have had the pleasure to meet Harmaan.
 I appreciate him dialling in at this early hour.
 Please give us some, a little bit of leeway if the audio cuts out; you know, we know that the internet is constrained during the global pandemic, so let's remember that we still need patience and these meeting environments.
 Now, a little bit about Harmaan.
 He is locked out of New Zealand because of his MIQ at the moment, but so you know his background.
-Harmaan has been involved in things like the development of the galvanising bioenergy resources policy, which eventually turned into sustainable alternatives for fuel for alternative transportation in India; he's worked with large organisations like Veolia to develop wastewater plants in India and worked with on Smart Cities initiatives, supported by Japanese investment cooperative agencies and been an advisor to the Ministry of drinking water and sanitation in India.
-So, you know, we have a breadth of knowledge and resource from these two speakers today, so I'm excited, and I would like to hand it over to Paul now to take us off, And I will start to share my screen.
+Harmaan has been involved in things like the development of the galvanising bioenergy resources policy, which eventually turned into sustainable alternatives for fuel for alternative transportation in India; he's worked with large organisations like Veolia to develop wastewater plants in India and worked on Smart Cities initiatives, supported by Japanese investment cooperative agencies and been an advisor to the Ministry of drinking water and sanitation in India.
+So, you know, we have a breadth of knowledge and resources from these two speakers today, so I'm excited, and I would like to hand it over to Paul now to take us off, And I will start to share my screen.

 Dr Paul Bennett

 Okay, thank you very much, Matthew, for your kind words and introduction.
 Matthew is doing that, just an extra bit of context about myself; I've been at SCION for seven years now.
-Yeah, as Matthew said, it's a science organisation science with an element around trying to achieve some impact and impact the good in New Zealand, so not out and out fundamental science but certainly a bit more applied.
+Yeah, as Matthew said, it's a science organisation science with an element around trying to achieve some impact and impact the good in New Zealand, so not out-and-out fundamental science but certainly a bit more applied.
 Still, before that role, I had a range of different roles in industry and a range of startups, so I had 22 years at BP, working on to the last eight years around liquid biofuels, and then worked as a consultant in a range of different startups at different stages of their trajectory and in different areas of renewable energy.
 But today, I will focus on what bioenergy is, what are the advantages of bioenergy, look at New Zealand in particular, and look at New Zealand's emission profile.
 And what we need to target emission reduction and opportunities, start talking about the potential for bioenergy for New Zealand, where I think focus areas are.
 Then I'll hand it over to a man to start looking at some specific other opportunities.
 Next slide, please.
 So what is bioenergy Bioenergy is any sort of energy carrier that is derived from biomass.
 And so it can be gaseous biofuel, it can be a liquid biofuel, or it can be solid, but I feel, and all these are in use around the world at the moment, gas, and solid.
 In particular, used for process heat generation of high temperatures in New Zealand, we're starting to use solid biomass in dairy factories in other parts of the world.
 We're using biogas, a process heat or in combined heat and power applications, so you're particularly big around production from biogas, and then liquid biofuels, as well as a lot of biofuels in use around the world.
 Some people use ethanol and oil, and fat derived from diesel.
 Still, now we're starting to think of more advanced liquids, which are chemically, and physically identical to the petrol, diesel aviation fuels that we produce from fossil fuels.
 So, what are the feedstocks for cases?
 Biofuels were particularly talking about wet wastes.
 So wastewater is quite a common feedstock for biogas production.
 Animals slurry food, food wastes, fruit pulps, and purpose-grown crops for liquid biofuels in some parts of the world.
 Again, Traditionally, for ethanol, which I'm sure most of you have heard is a blending component for petrol, sugar and starch crops are the dominant feedstocks.
 We've also got awesome fats producing biodiesel diesel's both by diesel and bioethanol to have blend limits so you can only get a certain proportion into the finished product without affecting the overall performance of the fuel, without affecting vehicle warranties, for instance.
 But now we're starting to talk about more advanced biofuels, which opens up a whole range of different feedstocks such as wooden straws to produce those, those biofuels that are chemically and physically identical to what we're currently using.
 And for solid biofuels are clearly, you know what, what use is wood chips are converted into wood pellets or straw.
 Straw pellets, all of which can be used just, just to burn to raise the heat, we've been doing it for millions of years as humans, it's that's not rocket science, backside.
 So, there is a bit of a misconception in New Zealand and the energy markets in New Zealand.
 Many people talk about New Zealand energy as being sustainable, and 80% of our energy comes from sustainable renewable sources.
 What that's wrong is power.

 And the government on the back of that Climate Change Commission has started implemented, implementing legislation, it's, it's investing $200 million to decarbonise government assets so schools, buildings, etc. so to $2 million going into that, as there's another fund called the kiddie fund aimed at decarbonising industry and that's, That's $50 million.
 And then we're starting to see specific legislative legislation coming in terms of phasing out fossil fuels, a process heat particularly targeting phasing out coal, and then ultimately not natural gas.
-So, you know, New Zealand's using about 2 million tons of coal, to, to raise the heat in food processing plants and other plants, and that's what's being phased out as well, though, there'll be no new coal boilers installed in New Zealand from next year.
+So, you know, New Zealand's using about 2 million tons of coal to raise the heat in food processing plants and other plants, and that's what's being phased out as well, though there'll be no new coal boilers installed in New Zealand from next year.
 From a transportation perspective.
 There has also been a consultation document put out by the Ministry of Transport and MB, looking at increasing biofuels in transportation.
-The draft document says that they want to see a 3.5% greenhouse gas emission reduction by 2025 and that 3.5% greenhouse gas emission reduction translates to maybe 5% volumetric substitution of fossil-derived petrol diesel aviation fuel with biofuels.
+The draft document says they want to see a 3.5% greenhouse gas emission reduction by 2025 and that 3.5% greenhouse gas emission reduction translates to maybe 5% volumetric substitution of fossil-derived petrol diesel aviation fuel with biofuels.
 They have also started a feasibility study around sustainable aviation fuel.
 They are supporting activity around that and trying to encourage the importation of technology to address sustainable aviation fuels.
 Next slide, please.
 So in terms of process heat.
 This slide was taken from a recent presentation by EGA, the energy efficiency and conservation agency, part of the New Zealand government.
 They showed what they felt was going to be the transition roadmap as we move away from fossil fuel to alternatives over the next 15 years.
 So if you just focus on the left hand.
 The right-hand side shows the amount of heat provided into the system.
-And you can see on the left-hand side, but it's predominantly cold, which is providing the heat.
+As you can see on the left-hand side, it's predominantly cold, which provides the heat.
 If we move across the right-hand side, you can see it's a mixture of electrification and biomass, mainly biomass.
 So that's the trajectory.

-We also, if we're gonna have a large scale activity around biofuel.
+We also, if we're gonna have a large-scale activity around biofuel.
 We do not displace arable production food production that land has to stay in food production.
 And so, the most likely feedstock would therefore be forestry feedstocks.
 And we know, Sire knows there's a lot of feedstock available, we leave 6 million tonnes of a part of the harvesting waste in the forest every year, maybe 4 million tonnes of that is accessible.
 And as carbon prices start to head up.
 Some of the low-grade exports come into play as well, so we export 7 million tons of low-grade logs to China, and we export wood chips to China as well.
 So all those could come into play into bioenergy.
-And then, we need to start thinking about if that's not enough, then energy dedicated short-rotation forests for bioenergy feedstocks.
+And then, we need to start thinking about whether that's enough, and then energy-dedicated short-rotation forests for bioenergy feedstocks.
 Next slide, please.
 So that was a quick run-through of where I think New Zealand is at; in terms of bioenergy, it is embryonic is, but it is starting to move, and it is starting to move quite quickly.
 We believe the focus areas for New Zealand are aviation biofuels, marine biofuels, solid biofuels and biogases, and then the feedstocks associated with all of that.
 So with that, then I think I'll hand it over to Harman to get a bit more specific around biases.

 Harmaan Madon

 Thank you, Paul; that's a very useful overview, I think, for all of us here.
-I now look at what the energy potential is from waste to New Zealand.
+I now look at the energy potential from waste to New Zealand.
 Here we need to recognise that, given New Zealand's focus on the primary industry and the export of agricultural commodities.
 This will be a significant opportunity; as far as talking about the stock, we have different types of biofuel depending on the phases of solids, liquids or gases.
 Arguably, the potential to harness the energy in gaseous biofuels is significant.
 If done the right way.
 It's also important to recognise that this can go a long way towards decarbonising, particularly process heat requirements or local energy requirements, as I'll speak about as we go through this presentation.
 Still, fundamentally at this point, this is a very recent paper that shows that the energy potential could be anywhere between 15 to 20.
 Peter joules.
 That's about a million.
 Giga joules.
 I don't want to get into too much detail here, but let's just say that harvesting and processing these ways would reduce approximately 5% of New Zealand's total energy requirement as it stands in 2021.

 Next slide, please.
 We can also begin to recognise over here that we have an opportunity to manage biogenic emissions so that this can actually become an opportunity for New Zealand's primary industry and also towards decarbonising its overall systems and processes and obviously reduce the dependence on imported fossil fuels.
 Why is this an opportunity?
 Simply put, there is a distinction between fossil carbon that is the carbon that's produced from the combustion of fossil fuels, and biogenic carbon, which is what we most commonly see from the production of methane and carbon dioxide by stock, for example, biogenic carbon can be recycled indefinitely.
 And therefore, that's the argument that we could begin to move towards net-zero, which has the aspiration by 2050.
 This might also require a few changes to the way we farm in New Zealand.
 Arguably, the move from having stopped on the paddock towards having stopped in the feedlots or installs is one way to do that.
 And not just contain the methane emissions from the stock itself but also harvest and harness the energy potential in the dung and droppings.
 But of course, we need to recognise that within the primary sector, we need to follow the cascade of food, which is what you and I eat feed which is what we produce for our stock.

 But of course, this doesn't come without its challenges; as Paul touched upon the system, a new and emerging sector, there is still a tremendous amount of work to be done, but we see the policy environment move in the right direction.
 The emissions trading scheme has included both a default emissions factor and an energy allocation factor.
 So what does this mean?
 A default emissions factor tells us that any form of organic waste as a decomposes will have a degree of emissions associated with it.
 Now, this is qualified in the COP's assessment report.
 It's a continuously evolving standard, and that also gives us an indication of the global warming potential of a given type of waste.
 So this is beginning to be included in New Zealand's Emissions Trading Scheme.
 There's also an energy allocation factor.
 If you are to utilise the emissions from waste or produce, say, a biofuel, which then substitutes a proportion of fossil fuel used in a certain end application, then there would be an energy allocation factor associated with that and therefore an equivalent offset available.
 This is important because this allows us to put dollars and cents, price to the emissions produced from waste, and the energy substitution achieved by utilising the fuel in turn.
 This is a significant step because it allows us to see what the financial models could begin to look like and how these would come into play to make this doable business or financially viable business.
 It will also be required to be done in a way that allows.
-And this is where we're in the unchartered territory from a policy perspective, which allows a project, for example, to qualify for both in default emissions factor and an energy allocation factor.
+This is where we're in unchartered territory from a policy perspective, which allows a project, for example, to qualify for both a default emissions factor and an energy allocation factor.
 This has yet to be done.
 And in fact

 So, as Matthew mentioned, we do not yet have a commercial operation in New Zealand that can account for both a default emissions factor and an energy allocation factor, which is needed to ensure the financial viability of a project that's part of the endeavour of what we are trying to do as a startup in New Zealand.
 We recognise that this could potentially take a while to come to fruition because, as it stands, emissions from biological sources are not counted within New Zealand's nationally determined contributions, and let's assess the example of what Paul was telling us in terms of the export of inappropriate example unless we begin to realise that there are emissions associated from the primary sector that happened within New Zealand separate to the emissions associated through the transport and delivery of these products around the world.
 We will see that we had a threat to essentially trying to find a way of reducing the emissions footprint of New Zealand, but also as a lot of people do recognise is that in the global context, the amount of emissions that New Zealand itself produces as a country is very very small.
 However, the opportunity stands, as always, as we discussed in so many other contexts, and be able to demonstrate a better way of doing things and so providing both the technological and the policy and the associated financial models, which could then be utilised in determining the right kind of financial system, towards moving towards a circular economy.
 Next slide, please.
 So how exactly do we think that this could perhaps work so?
 As a startup business, what we do is design-build and commission integrated waste treatment plants.
 This simple system allows us to process organic waste and capture the lithium produced by the biogas produced.
 There are a few process improvements aimed towards ensuring a more stable operation across the year because one of the operational challenges is having access to a continuous supply of feedstocks.
 And so, therefore, there's this nice little vulnerability associated with the production of biogas, so we'll try to solve that technically; there are two use cases that I'll touch upon here, just to give you a sense of how this could potentially work.
 So our first use case is for the council.
 So we'd look to process biosolids, that's essentially an end product from a wastewater treatment plant, along with greenways.
 What this does is reduce the capital outlay for a Council.
-Currently, councils treat these as two separate waste streams, and therefore they have different capital allocation budgets, land allocation operational structures, etc., all this waste.
-So here, by combining them into a single processing source, you can reduce the amount of capital outlay required potentially reduce the emissions liability on councils; that's another factor that's going to come into the picture now and could potentially threaten the financials, for a given Council, lead to an increase in rates for ratepayers.
+Currently, councils treat these as two separate waste streams, and therefore, they have different capital allocation budgets, land allocation operational structures, etc., for all this waste.
+So here, by combining them into a single processing source, you can reduce the amount of capital outlay required and potentially reduce the emissions liability on councils; that's another factor that's going to come into the picture now and could potentially threaten the financials, for a given Council, lead to an increase in rates for ratepayers.
 So, by reducing the emissions liability here, there's the argument that one might be able to keep rates stable for ratepayers.
 Further, the energy recovered can then be utilised locally.
 This is an argument also from an energy efficiency perspective; there is a degree of loss when you transmit energy or transport energy, be it a solid fuel with electricity, liquid fuel etc., from one point to another.
 So from an energy efficiency perspective.
-Perspective, the energy recovered from an integrated waste treatment plant could be used to offset the energy requirement of The wastewater treatment plant in that town, simple example, which as we know are extremely energy-hungry.
+Perspective, the energy recovered from an integrated waste treatment plant could be used to offset the energy requirement of The wastewater treatment plant in that town, which we know are extremely energy-hungry.
 The other example of a case study of what Matthew and I are working on in New Zealand is to install an integrated waste treatment plant for a meat backup.
 So networks are another significant part of New Zealand's primary industry, but they also have waste products that don't have a market plan.
-So most common amounts are something known as punch liquid that's essentially the digested or partially digested food within the back of the animal when it is slaughtered.
+So most common amounts are punch liquid that's essentially the digested or partially digested food within the back of the animal when it is slaughtered.
 You also have the animal skins, which may or may not find the market, and then you have facepieces, which is essential, as the name indicates, the face of the carcass.
-And these otherwise need to go to landfill; we're beginning to see that this is changing as well that landfills are now not willing to accept waste from a meatworks or a slaughterhouse.
-And so, an alternative is required to be found.
+These otherwise need to go to landfills; we're beginning to see that this is changing as well that landfills are now not willing to accept waste from meatworks or slaughterhouses.
+So, an alternative must be found.
 And that's when an integrated waste treatment plant can have an application because not only can it process this waste more efficiently, but you can recover the energy, and this energy can be used to substitute coal for the processing requirements at a given factor, so this is another use case.
 So not only do you take care of whatever waste is available locally, but you recover the gas and utilise that as an energy source within the VPN system, so that's yet another example of energy efficiency, And also the circular economy—next slide, like this.
-I think I'll hand it over to Matthew Now, and thank you for listening to me, over to you.
+I think I'll hand it over to Matthew now.
+Thank you for listening to me.

 Matthew Jackson

 However, what I found, and not from just my project others that I've, I've seen doing this work fundamentally circulating economic models can outperform their existing linear counterparts because it's a change in mindset to see waste and byproducts, is something that we have to deal with to something that we can utilise.
 But in particular, it, it shifts, we need to shift away from really what I consider asset ownership and more into what, what I think is a stewardship model where we're, we're, we're sharing, we're sharing knowledge, we are sharing the way that we deal with, with systems, and we are opening up our waste systems to get more transparency around them.
-Traditionally what I think we see in New Zealand, what I call waste monopolies.
+Traditionally, what I think we see in New Zealand is what I call waste monopolies.
 We have often tried to specialise in waste, and, you know, we've been told to separate waste.
-Still, I guess what Harmaan and I are looking to prove and validate is that combining waste sources allows for effective biogas output.
-And really, we're not just looking at Circular the circular economy from a technology perspective; we need to build a new marketplace on top of that so that as waste comes into a system, a byproduct come out that is then valued as a part of that system, and taking a very holistic overview of all of the interactions on their system is where we need to be thinking about.
+Still, I guess what Harmaan and I want to prove and validate is that combining waste sources allows for effective biogas output.
+And really, we're not just looking at Circular the circular economy from a technology perspective; we need to build a new marketplace on top of that so that as waste comes into a system, a byproduct comes out that is then valued as a part of that system, and taking a very holistic overview of all of the interactions on their system is where we need to be thinking about.
 From a design, what we need to be thinking about from a design perspective.
 So with that, I just want to thank everybody for sitting in on the call and opening up the discussion or anybody to raise questions and ask questions.
 I'm going to stop sharing the slide now.
 And I will, by all means, what I, you know, feel free to raise your hand, and then we can call on people Michelle if you could help me with that that would be useful.

 So with that, I just want to thank everybody for sitting in on the call and opening up the discussion for anybody to raise questions and ask questions.
 I'm going to stop sharing the slide now.
 And I will, by all means, what I, you know, feel free to kind of just raise your hand, and then we can call on people Michelle if you could help me with that that would be useful.
 So feel free to put your raise your hand with your reaction or just put your hand up on the screen or if you want to write your message in the chat window and it will feel but for me.
 Also, that was a lot of information take on Brian.